-If you would like to get a full tour of Athens, check my full Guide on the Best Athens Monuments, so that you do not miss a site!
+If you would like to get a full tour of Athens, check my full Guide on the Best Athens Monuments so that you do not miss a site!

 Where to Stay in Athens

-You can find all types of hotels in Athens from super luxury hotels like Grande Bretagne and Four Seasons Astir Palace to the best hotels and apartments near old Athens Plaka and Acropolis Parthenon in my complete list below:
+You can find all types of hotels in Athens from super luxury hotels like Grande Bretagne in Athens center and seafront Four Seasons Astir Palace to the best hotels and apartments near old Athens Plaka and Acropolis Parthenon in my complete list below:

 Greece is literally made for walking, so the answer is almost everywhere in the country.
-There is a mountain or a hill or a nearby forest or a river or a lake to hike, climb, cross, wherever you go in Greece.
+There is a mountain or a hill or a nearby forest or a river or a lake to hike, climb, or cross, wherever you go in Greece.

+As if that was not enough, the peninsula is surrounded by endless golden sandy beaches, some of the best in Greece.
 In autumn the forest leaves take red and orange hues creating magnificent landscapes that you would just love to hike!

 Join the October Pelion Festivals